Transfers of personal data out of the European Economic Area

 The data transfer bases vary according to the situation and the priority of application, and each basis is subject to its own, specific criteria.
 The bases for transfer are applied to both the controller and processor of the personal data.

-Personal data can also be transferred to third countries or international organisations in the course of the duties of bodies such as the Finnish Defence Force, police, courts, Customs, Finnish Border Guard and Criminal Sanctions Agency provided for in section 1 of the Act on the Processing of Personal Data in Criminal Matters and in Connection with Maintaining National Security (Act on data protection in criminal matters, 1054/2018).
+Personal data can also be transferred to third countries or international organisations in the course of the duties of bodies such as the Finnish Defence Force, police, courts, Customs, Finnish Border Guard and Criminal Sanctions Agency provided for in section 1 of the Act on the Processing of Personal Data in Criminal Matters and in Connection with Maintaining National Security (Act on data protection in criminal matters, 1054/2018, in pdf format).
 Such transfers are subject to the provisions of Chapter 7 of the Act on data protection in criminal matters, which derogate from the GDPR’s articles concerning the transfer of personal data.

 Transfer basis priority

 The bases for the transfer of personal data are applied in order of priority.
 When planning the transfer of personal data to third countries, the organisation must first determine whether the data could be transferred by virtue of an adequacy decision made by the Commission.
 The transfer of personal data to a third country or international organisation can be carried out if the Commission has decided that the third country, territory, sector or organisation ensures an adequate level of data protection.
 Such an adequacy decision made by the Commission is a primary transfer basis, and a specific authorisation for the transfer is not required if an adequacy decision is in place.

 If the data cannot be transferred by virtue of an adequacy decision by the Commission, the organisation must determine whether the transfer could be possible under the appropriate safeguards basis.
 Appropriate safeguards include standard clauses and binding corporate rules, for example.